2020 SGSO Leadership Institute

 Sunday – Arrival by 4pm Dinner, Meet and Greet

-Monday – Key Activity Discussions, Lunch and Tour Pacific Elementary FoodLab, Evening Fire
+Monday – Key Activity Discussion, Lunch and Tour Pacific Elementary FoodLab, Working Group Time, Evening Fire

-Thursday – Team Planning Time, Open Space, Networking Dinner with Local School Garden Leaders
+Wednesday – Key Activity Discussion, Working Group Time, SGSO Shorts, Networking Dinner with Local School Garden Leaders

 School gardens have tremendous lifelong benefits for children.
 Research has shown that when children participate in a school garden program, they show marked improvement in healthy eating; social emotional skills; environmental attitudes; scientific achievement; and attitudes toward learning (www.lifelab.org/whyschoolgardens).